dev-paulL/blog-preview-card/README.md

 ### Challenges with this project  :
 - Learning accessibility, I have been reading about ARIA.
 - I'm also trying to adjust font sizes for mobiles.
 I think I need to use `clamp()` or `calc()` and adapt the `font-size` to the vw, but I didn't spend too much time on it besides reading some documentations.
-- I'm not sure if I got the `:hover` effect right, I supposed the shadow was expanding when hovering the card component, and the color was changing when hovering the title.  *This could be a good challenge making them both change when hovering the card, I'm not sure how I would do it without using any Javascript*
+- I'm not sure if I got the `:hover` effect right, I supposed the shadow was expanding when hovering the card component, and the color was changing when hovering the title.  *This could be a good challenge making them both change when hovering the card, I'm not sure how to do it without using any Javascript*

 ### Built with